 Momentum Leadership is organised and supported by a team of volunteers, young professional women, who aspire in real ways to make a positive difference to those participating in the programme.
-Currently there are currently 15 young professionals involved.
+Currently there are over 20 young professionals involved.
 We aim to ensure there is a broad spectrum of professions who volunteer so that the girls participating in the programme can know young professionals from all areas of work: science, business, creative arts, public and private sector.

 BA in Audiovisual Communications and Mphil in Interactive Media.
 Dynamic and highly-motivated youth development professional (+15 years).
 Social entrepreneur passionate about helping young women to unfold their full potential and make a positive impact on society.
 With extensive international experience and a good deal of forward thinking, my drive is to disrupt things and create much-needed change.

 Una Cassidy studied law in University College Dublin and has been practising as a Barrister since 2006, practising in the area of administrative and commercial law.
 She specialises in the area of landlord and tenant law, both in the commercial and residential sector and co-authored the textbook 'Landlord and Tenant Law - the Residential sector'.
 She is currently writing the second edition.